Prepare the truststore

 AM then attempts to add the DS self-signed certificate to that store, with an alias of

-Follow the steps in this procedure to create a copy of the default truststore for AM to use, and configure your container to use the store.
+Create a copy of the default truststore for AM to use, and configure your container to use the store:

 Make a copy of your JDK’s default truststore; for example,